 among the varieties may be attributed to variations in genetic composition and the rate of

 cell division at various growth stages.
-Similar result in variation of plant height with different
+Similarly variation of plant height with different

 varieties was also reported by Sen et al. (2016) in pulse crops.